Janet K. Yamamoto

 Janet K. Yamamoto is an American immunologist.
-Yanamoto is a professor of veterinary medicine at the University of Florida where she studies the spread of HIV/AIDS.
+Yamamoto is a professor of veterinary medicine at the University of Florida where she studies the spread of HIV/AIDS.
 In 1988, she co-developed a vaccine for the feline version of HIV with Niels C. Pederson and was subsequently elected to the National Academy of Inventors.

 Early life and education

 Yamamoto is the granddaughter of Sanehiko Yamamoto, who, while serving as the president of publishing house Kaizosha, first translated Albert Einstein's work into Japanese.
 He subsequently befriended Einstein who, in return, helped her father become the first Japanese person to become an American citizen after World War II.
 She earned her Bachelor of Arts degree from the University of California, Davis and her PhD in microbiology from the University of Texas Medical Branch.

 Career

 UC Davis

 Upon receiving her PhD, Yamamoto accepted a faculty position at the UC Davis School of Veterinary Medicine where she began research with Niels C. Pederson on the feline version of HIV.
 She had originally been recruited by the UC Davis School of Medicine after completing postdoctoral work on the Feline Leukemia Virus but remained with their veterinary school until 1993.
 Yamamoto established the Laboratory of Comparative Immunology and Retrovirology in 1985, where they isolated the feline immunodeficiency virus for the first time in medical history in an effort to create a vaccine.
 For a one-year term between 1988 and 1989, she also worked as a consultant in the Clinical Division of Bio-Rad Laboratories.